-ENG Sivu: 21 (22) Nimi: Henkilötunnus: Task 10.
-"Interior Monologue" (0-3 points) Lodge cites the following passage from James Joyce's novel Ulysses as an example of interior monologue: On the doorstep he felt in his hip pocket for the latchkey.
+ENG Sida: 21 (22) Namn: Personbeteckning: Task 10.
+"Interior Monologue" (0-3 points) Lodge cites the following passage from James Joyce's novel Ulysses as an example of interior monologue : On the doorstep he felt in his hip pocket for the latchkey.
 Not there.
 In the trousers I left off.
 Must get it.
 Potato I have.
 Creaky wardrobe.
 No use disturbing her.
 She turned over sleepily that time.
 He pulled the halldoor to after him very quietly, more, till the footleaf dropped gently over the threshold, a limp lid.
 Looked shut.
 All right till I come back anyhow.
 Define the term interior monologue , as Lodge explains it in this chapter.
 The length of your answer must not exceed 30 words.
 (0-1 point) Explain how the passage from Joyce's novel uses a form of interior monologue .
 The length of your answer must not exceed 40 words.
 (0-2 points) Task 11.
 "Metafiction" (0-3 points) Based on Lodge's discussion in this chapter, define the term metafiction .
 The length of your answer must not exceed 30 words.
 (0-1 point) Lodge discusses some of the reaso reasons.
 The length of your answer • metafictional narratives.
 Identify two possible words.
 (0-2 points)

-ENG Sivu: 22 (22) Nimi: Henkilötunnus: Task 12.
-"Narrative Structure" (0-4) Lodge writes that the following one to the classic notion of narrative ur ry by Leonard Michaels, "The Hand," "conforms THE HAND hand.
-I said, "Listen, I want to explain the complex ke justice.
-Then I discovered no feeling in the ities to you."
-I spoke with seriousness and care, I wanted him to forgive me.
+ENG Sida: 22 (22) Namn: Personbeteckning: Task 12.
+"Narrative Structure" (0-4) Lodge writes that the following one to the classic notion of narrative ur ry by Leonard Michaels, "The Hand," "conforms THE HAND I smacked my little boy.
+My anger was powerful.
+Like justice.
+Then I discovered no feeling in the hand.
+I said, "Listen, I want to explain the complexities to you."
+I spoke with seriousness and care, particularly of fathers.
+He asked, when I finished, if I wanted him to forgive me.
 I said yes.
-He said • se sure to describe the parts that make up the The length of your answer must not exceed 80
+He said no. Like trumps. e sure to describe the parts that make up the he length of your answer must not exceed 80